 Time it takes to complete

-- The graduate will develop a solid base of legal aspects related to applied psychology and will use this emerging knowledge to carry out evaluations, interventions, expertise and forensic consultancy.
+- Graduates of the Forensic Psychology certification program will develop a solid base of legal aspects related to applied psychology and will use this emerging knowledge to carry out evaluations, interventions, expertise and forensic consultancy.

 - The provision of forensic services may include a variety of psycho-legal roles and functions as investigators, assessors, consultants, evaluators, service providers and mediators.